perebaj/perebaj.github.io/src/content/blog/why-tech-interviews-are-so-hard.md

 - What is the worst thing about working here?
 - Which is the frequency of people leaving the company?

+# Conclusion

+This is a brief list of things that I capture in my journey, and I hope that it could help someone else.
+Let's get it!

 # References

 - [Interviewing engineers](https://xdg.me/interviewing-engineers/)